corruptmemry/hydrogen/README.md

 ```

 ### ⚙ Configuration
-The configuration file is located in ~/.config/hydrogenrpc/config.toml
+The configuration file is located in ~/.config/hydrogenrpc/config.toml.
+Default MPD port is 6670.